 - Dependency and Indemnity Compensation (DIC) is a tax-free payment generally made to a surviving spouse, dependent child, or qualifying parent of a veteran who died while on active duty, active duty for training, or inactive duty training, or for survivors of veterans who died from their service-connected disability.

-The VA also provides housing and insurance benefits to veterans with disabilities:
+VA also provides certain housing and insurance benefits to veterans with disabilities, such as:

 - Adapted Housing Grants may be used to help purchase or build a home adapted for the veteran’s disability, or to modify an existing home to accommodate a disability.

-- Veterans’ Mortgage Life Insurance for veterans who have built, remodeled or purchased a home with an Adaptive Housing Grant.
-The mortgage holder (for example, a bank or mortgage company) is the beneficiary of the insurance, with a maximum of $200,0001 paid.
+- Veterans’ Mortgage Life Insurance for veterans who have built, remodeled, or purchased a home with an Adapted Housing Grant.
+The mortgage holder (for example, a bank or mortgage company) is the beneficiary of the insurance, with a maximum of $200,000 paid.

-- Service-Disabled Veterans’ Insurance, includes permanent plans and term insurance with a maximum face value of $10,0001.
+- Service-Disabled Veterans’ Insurance includes permanent plans and term insurance with a maximum face value of $10,000.

 There are also several resources about special claims benefits available to disabled veterans.
 These include a one-time allowance to buy a new or used car or other adaptive equipment to accommodate a service-connected disability.
-The convalescence benefit provides a temporary 100 percent disability rating (and compensation) as the vet recovers from surgery or has a joint immobilized by a cast without surgery.
-A temporary 100 percent disability compensation rating is also available to a veteran who has been hospitalized for more than 21 days due to a service-connected disability.
+The convalescence benefit provides a temporary 100-percent disability rating (and compensation) as the veteran recovers from surgery or has a joint immobilized by a cast without surgery.
+A temporary 100-percent disability compensation rating is also available to a veteran who has been hospitalized for more than 21 days due to a service-connected disability.

-Get Help from our VA Benefits Attorney Now
+Get Help from Our VA Benefits Attorneys Now

-The VA can give you the run-around or simply drop the ball and leave you without disability benefit payments you deserve and need to get on with your life.
+VA can give you the runaround or simply drop the ball and leave you without disability benefit payments you deserve.
 Many times, these problems can be overcome with experienced and caring legal assistance from a law firm like George Sink, P.A.
 Injury Lawyers.

-We can review your claim documents to make sure they provide the information the VA requires.
-We can assist you with getting the evidence needed and the documentation required by the VA system to determine disability.
+We can review your claim documents to make sure they provide the information VA officials require.
+We can assist you with getting the evidence needed and the documentation required by the VA system.